uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/hmrc-assist.html.md

 An HTTP 200 success code is returned and the targeted message, recommended action and guidance links are within the JSON for the software to display.

-### Acknowledge a HMRC Self Assessment Assist Report
+### Acknowledge an HMRC Self Assessment Assist Report

 This endpoint enables you to acknowledge that the given report has been read by either the customer or agent.